Allegro (software library): History

 Initially standing for Atari Low-Level Game Routines, Allegro was originally created by Shawn Hargreaves for the Atari ST in the early 1990s.
-However, Hargreaves abandoned the Atari version as he realized the platform was dying, and reimplemented his work for the Borland C++ and DJGPP compilers in 1995.
+When Hargreaves realized the platform was dying, he abandoned the Atari version, and reimplemented his work for the Borland C++ and DJGPP compilers in 1995.
 Support for Borland C++ was dropped in version 2.0, and DJGPP was the only supported compiler.
-As DJGPP was a DOS compiler, all games which used Allegro therefore used DOS.
+As DJGPP was an MS-DOS compiler, all games which used Allegro therefore used DOS, attracting the enthusiast scene for that legacy system.
 Around 1998, Allegro branched out into several versions.
 A port to Windows, WinAllegro, was created, and also during this time, a Unix port of Allegro, XwinAllegro, was created.
 These various ports were brought together during the Allegro 3.9 WIP versions, with Allegro 4.0 being the first stable version of Allegro to support multiple platforms.

 Allegro 5

 Current development is focused on the Allegro 5 branch, a complete redesign of both the API and much of the library's internal operation.
 Effort was made to make the API more consistent and multi-thread safe.
-By default, the library is now hardware accelerated using OpenGL or DirectX rendering backends where appropriate.
+By default, the library is now hardware-accelerated using OpenGL or DirectX rendering backends where appropriate.
 Many of the addons that existed as separate projects for Allegro 4 now interface seamlessly with Allegro proper and are bundled with the default installation.
 Allegro 5 is event driven.

-Features

-Allegro 5 supports following features in its Core API: